DevTeamSpace/react-examples/README.md

-As the project uses react+redux, it uses components and containers, two enttites representing the visuals.
+As the project uses react+redux, it uses components and containers, two entities representing the visuals.
-Components are representing the markup while the main logic and appliction state are transferred to the components by a container.
+Components are representing the markup while the main logic and application state are transferred to the components by a container.

 # Comments.js Component